Darshan-netha/Ecommerce-Sales-Analysis/README.md

 ## Dataset Used
 This dataset contains e-commerce sales information used for data analysis and visualization.
--Product – Name of the product sold
+- Product – Name of the product sold
--Price – Price of a single unit
+- Price – Price of a single unit
--Customer_ID – Unique identifier for each customer -Region – Sales region
+- Customer_ID – Unique identifier for each customer
+- Region – Sales region
--Total_Sales – Total sales amount for each transaction
+- Total_Sales – Total sales amount for each transaction